Skip to main content

 Clinical Experience

-The first year of the fellowship focuses primarily on clinical training.
-During the first year, fellows rotate on the inpatient endocrinology consult service, have a continuity general endocrine clinic, rotate in the VA outpatient endocrinology clinic, and rotate through various subspecialty rotations.
-The continuity outpatient clinic continues during the second year.
-Second-year fellows continue to rotate through various subspecialty clinics and the VA outpatient endocrinology clinic, as well as the inpatient consultation service.
+The two-year fellowship focuses on comprehensive clinical training.
+In the first year, fellows rotate through the inpatient endocrinology consult service, general endocrine clinic, VA outpatient endocrinology clinic and various subspecialty rotations.
+In the second year, fellows continue with the continuity outpatient clinic, subspecialty rotations, VA outpatient clinic and inpatient consultations.

 • Thyroid ultrasound and fine needle aspiration